drjackyl/DJXamarinCodeTemplates/README.md

 # DJXamarinCodeTemplates

+**This repository is now _deprecated_, as Visual Studio for Mac has been released and, though being the same, replaces Xamarin Studio**

 A collection of daily-work code-templates I use in Xamarin Studio.

 The templates are convenience-templates for things I use a lot.
 They include templates specific to MvvmCross, as it is part of our standard-setup of Xamarin-projects.